-According to the Articles of Association of the Company, all Directors are required to submit themselves for re-election at intervals of not more than three (3) years.
-The Articles of Association also state that one-third (1/3) of the Board members shall retire from office at the AGM and shall be eligible for re-election at the same AGM.
+According to the Constitution of the Company, all Directors are required to submit themselves for re-election at intervals of not more than three (3) years.
+The Constitution also state that one-third (1/3) of the Board members shall retire from office at the AGM and shall be eligible for re-election at the same AGM.